 Recognize Your Nurse

-We invite patients, loved ones of patients, coworkers and community members to help us pay recognition to our nurses who have gone above and beyond in their field.
+We invite patients, loved ones of patients, coworkers and community members to help us pay recognition to our nurses and patient care technicians who have gone above and beyond in their field.
 Patient care is the lifeblood of the hospital and our nurses not only provide the direct care for patients but also act as advocates for their patients each day.
-Did your nurse provide extraordinary care during your stay?
+Did a member of your care team provide extraordinary patient care during your stay?

 The DAISY Award